 Modern work management tools, such as Fintertip, create massive amounts of data about their users as a convenient side product.
 This information can be utilized multiple ways.
 Many are afraid of an Orwellian surveillance workplace in which labour is minutely measured and the salary is brutally adjusted based on the cold-blooded numbers.
-For example Amazon has gotten bad publicity about how they track their warehouse workers working in their fulfillment centers, some losing their job due to insufficient performance metrics.
+For example, Amazon has gotten bad publicity about how they track their warehouse workers working in their fulfilment centres, some losing their job due to insufficient performance metrics.

 But data about one’s employees can also be used in more benign ways.
 One is to identify the different employee profiles you have and for example plan training accordingly.
 You can check whether people with similar roles or working in the same team have similar or diverging digital footprints.
 And naturally, it can be used to create a quick-and-dirty picture of your organization and the different roles within; a classical organizational chart created dynamically from data.

 Fingertip’s gamification module is not only a tool to make working more fun and inserting good-spirited competition in your employees’ daily lives; it is also a tool which can be used to assess the different roles in your team.
 Fingertip scores and records a wide variety of actions a user can take inside the system, from logging a call to a customer to creating a chatter message to a decision.

 And besides gamification, there are obviously how people go about doing tasks and making decisions within the system.
 Do they create a lot of decisions or do they finish tons of tasks?
 Are their decisions visited often?
 Or even, how many characters do they use to describe their decisions?
 Obviously not all work done is not documented in Fingertip but with the data it collects, you can get a lot done.